Jothebug/missing-semester-2024/2/ex1-vimtutor.md

   5. Repeat steps 3 and 4 until the first sentence is the same as the second.

----> This lubw has a few wptfd that mrrf changing usf the change operator.
+---> This line has a few wprds that need changing using the change operator.
 ---> This line has a few words that need changing using the change operator.

 Notice that  ce  deletes the word and places you in Insert mode.